Welcome to today's edition of the Rush 24-7 podcast.

 Watch the wink.

-It's so they're they're there's they're circling the wagons out there.
+They're circling the wagons out there.

-Don't know how long it's gonna last.
+Don't know how long it's going to last.

-Let's go back to this incident 1999.
+Let's go back to this incident, 1999.

-planted a question for her big Senate run announcement in 1999.
+Last century, Clinton Inc. planted a question for her big Senate run announcement in 1999.

 Now, we don't have all the audio, but we've got the nut audio.